bjornnborg/pluris/README.md

 Usage:
 ------
-* Add a pluris.json file in the root of your project classpath;
+Add a pluris.json file in the root of your project classpath;

-* Add messages to the file following the format above
+Add messages to the file following the format below;

 	{
 	   "config":{